 Highly qualitative workouts with warm-ups and cool-downs.

-No offline mode available for downloading workouts beforehand;
+Centr has no offline mode for downloading workouts beforehand;

 Quite pricy recipes and ingredients;

 No option for logging activities outside the app;